suyashmahar/suyash-thesis/Chapters/background.typ

 `TX_END`.
 All updates performed in a transactions are atomic with respect a crash.
-That is, if the application crashes during a transaction, either all or none of the updates will surivive the crash. @fig:bg-code-example-PM-volatile implements the same linked list, but uses PMDK to first backup all the data modified using `TX_ADD` in the transaction (line 4 and 5) before updating them.
-In case the system crashes during transaction, the application would undo the changes on restart.
+That is, if the application crashes during a transaction, either all or none of the updates will surivive the crash. @fig:bg-code-example-PM-volatile#{}b implements the same linked list, but uses PMDK to first backup all the data modified using `TX_ADD` in the transaction (line 4 and 5) before updating them.
+In case the system crashes during transaction, the application would undo all changes on restart.
 This is referred to as undo-logging.
 Similarly, an application might choose to use redo-logging, where it will log the new values for the logged locations and hold-off the actual updates until the end of the transaction.

+#Green[Tracking which updates of a transaction were persisted before a failure is expensive.
+To avoid this, an application recovering from a crash using undo or redo logging would process every entry in the log.
+In the case of undo logging, this results in the transaction being completely rolled back, while in case of redo logging, the recovery completes the transaction by reapplying the entries from a redo log.]

 == Compute Express Link (CXL)